TD-Dan/Sunwai/Sunwai.md

 > Long syllable form allows for varied root words that are both easy to distinguish and define the character of the language.

-> Souble vowel (aa,ii..) is reserved for word stress, see section [#Stylistic recommendations for clear communication](#Stylistic%20recommendations%20for%20clear%20communication) below
+> Double vowel (aa,ii..) is reserved for word stress, see section [Stylistic recommendations for clear communication](#Stylistic%20recommendations%20for%20clear%20communication) for more info.
 ### Stylistic recommendations for clear communication

 **1. Stress on first syllable**